haskellfoundation/HaskellSchool/en/lessons/basics/functions.md

    ╰─ 2 + 5
 ```

-This ability to do partial application unlocks many abilities, one of which allowing you to build computations whose
+This ability to do partial application unlocks many abilities.
+You can build computations whose
-parameters are not available all at the same time during the program's lifetime.
+parameters are not all available at the same time during the program's lifetime.

 ## Named functions